galaxyproject/training-material/topics/ecology/tutorials/Ecoregionalization_tutorial/tutorial.md

 # Ecoregionalization workflow

 Now you have all you need to run the ecoregionalization Workflow :
- - occurrence formatted file
+ - Occurrence formatted file
  - Environment file

 ## Merge environment and occurence file with **GeoNearestNeighbor**

 ### What it does ?

 This Galaxy tool allows you to merge two data tables (tabular format only) according to their latitude and longitude coordinates (in WGS84 projection), finding the closest points.
-This tool is used in the Ecoregionalization workflow to obtain the occurence data file needed by the BRT prediction tool.
+This tool is used in the Ecoregionalization workflow to filter the occurence data file so it can be used on the BRT prediction tool.

 ### How to use it ?